Tellus Primer

 There are also some monasteries devoted to Tobris.
 These are places for study and enlightenment, somewhat akin to religious universities and well known for their libraries.
 Before the printing press, most books were scribed at such places, though many still are, especially books that are “illuminated”, which is a fancy term for embellished or illustrated.
 Some of these priests are called Illuminators because of this.

-So, is it just the five gods?
+So, is it just the five celestials?

 Everywhere is somewhere.